 If each client and family were the same with similar needs to be addressed, my job would be easy.
 As every social worker knows, this is not the case.
 The Code of Ethics has enabled me respect each individual and be mindful of their differences.
 If a patient wants to pursue treatment for an aggressive end-stage cancer, I will be there for them to process their thoughts and wishes.
 On the other hand, if my patient is done with treatment and wants to just live their final months happy with their family at home, they can count on me to guide them.

 Becoming a social worker and using the Code of Ethics daily helps me recognize what matters in the lives of my patients and families.
 It is the relationships built that fosters their overall well-being.
 More importantly, it is my awareness that being honest to everyone involved instills trust.
 By being trustworthy, my patients and clients know they can rely on me for small problems or huge dilemmas that can hinder their progress.
 As I enhance my competence in medical social work, I can reflect back realizing the code of the ethics has made a positive influence on my career.

-Raymond Gonzales is a Medical Social Worker intern at Hope Hospice in Dublin, California.
-Currently, he is finishing his last semester at the University of Southern California graduating in May with a Master’s Degree in Social Work.
+Raymond Gonzales is a medical social work intern at Hope Hospice in Dublin, California.
+He is finishing his last semester at the University of Southern California, graduating in May with a master’s in social work.
 When he is not studying, writing papers or working on a busy Medical-Surgical Nursing unit, Raymond likes to practice self-care by running marathons, traveling the world and eating tacos.